rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 ### Introduction

-YOu can use TDE column-encryption functionality to encrypt selected columns of tables.
+You can use TDE column-encryption functionality to encrypt selected columns of tables.
 Because the encryption is transparent, you don't need to rewrite your application code and can use existing code.
 The term *transparent* also means that the database session can read encrypted data without any issues.